 In my podcast discussion a few months back with Vinay Iyer, Vice President of SAP CRM Global Marketing and coauthor of the book The Customer Experience Edge, he fully subscribes to CX strategy, but also advises a measured approach to CXM.

-Vinay wisely acknowledges something we don't hear too often – that it is as dangerous to throw too many resources at the Customer Experience without giving enough thought to sustaining the experience and profiting from your investment as it is to put too little into the CX.
+Vinay wisely acknowledges something we don't hear too often – that it is as dangerous to throw too many resources at a Customer Experience deployment without giving enough thought to sustaining the experience and profiting from your investment as it is to put too little into the CX.

 From my own customer experience I can take heed with his cautionary advice.
 For example, the Barnes and Noble bookstores I enjoyed frequenting consistently delivered an exceptional customer experience—comfortable chairs and couches, good music, free WiFi, great coffee and more—all the way to their bankruptcy.

 SAP executives recognize Customer Experience Management is a global trend and share that customers who approach CRM from an enterprise wide perspective are also much more inclined to pursue Customer Experience objectives along the same lines.
 However, the ERP software leader also acknowledges that CX is many times driven from departmental objectives or in a scenario where technology leads strategy.
 For example, customers of all CRM vendors seem to have purchased fleets of iPads and then approach their CRM technology partner to see how they can better take advantage of the devices.